-AFRUCA School Intervention Programme (SIP)
+AFRUCA Schools Intervention Programme (SIP)

-AFRUCA School Intervention Programme (SIP) is a matrix of professional support services for teachers, parents, carers and children available to schools across the UK.
+AFRUCA Schools Intervention Programme (SIP) is a matrix of professional support services for teachers, parents, carers and children available to schools across the UK.
 The SIP includes a range of general early help support for parents and carers, staff workforce development and training as well as a range of workshops for parents and pupils.

 For more about AFRUCA Schools Intervention Programme email email@example.com